dikychocs/SpicyAD/README.md

 ---

 ## Disclaimer: This tool was created using my knowledge of Kerberos and Active Directory, together with assistance from Claude-Code.
-We may be wrong, so research, test, and modify as needed, it’s your responsibility :)
+We both may be wrong, so research, test, and modify as needed, it’s your responsibility :)

 ## Description